aws/karpenter-provider-aws/docs/DESIGN.md

 ### Preemptable Nodes

 Metrics driven autoscaling supports preemptable node architectures like AWS Spot.
-It’s incorrect to state that all metrics producers work flawlessly with preemptable nodes, but Karpenter’s flexibility gives customers the ability to apply preemption optimized metrics to preemptable node groups.
+It’s incorrect to state that all metrics producers work flawlessly with preemptable nodes, but Karpenter’s flexibility gives users the ability to apply preemption optimized metrics to preemptable node groups.

 Preemptable nodes introduce new requirements; capacity is unavailable more frequently, and it can be be reclaimed by the cloud provider at any time.
 In autoscaling terms, this results in two cases: failure to scale up and forced scale down.
 A common solution to mitigate these problems is to rely on multiple preemptable instance types; if one becomes unavailable or removed, the autoscaler can scale up a new instance type that is available.
 Autoscaling algorithms require that instance types in the same node group are of the same shape (https://aws.github.io/aws-eks-best-practices/cluster-autoscaling/#configuring-your-node-groups) (CPU, memory, etc).
 This limits the number of instance types that can be used in any given group, increasing the likelihood of insufficient capacity errors.
-Customers combat this by creating multiple preemptable node groups, each of a different shape.
+Users combat this by creating multiple preemptable node groups, each of a different shape.

 One way to coordinate scaling across multiple node groups is to let the scheduler drive pod placement and use a capacity reservation metric for each node group.
 The horizontal autoscalers for each node group are not aware of each other, but they are aware of the pods that the scheduler has assigned to their nodes.
 As the scheduler adds pods to nodes, the corresponding node group will expand to maintain its reservation.
 If capacity for any node group becomes unavailable, the node group will fill up until the scheduler is forced to schedule elsewhere.
 This will gracefully fall back to node groups that have capacity and will continue to scale based off of their reservation metrics.